11 Fast-Growing Shade Trees for Your Yard

 4. Nuttall Oak (Quercus texana)

-Of the more than 500 species of oak trees, several work well as good shade trees and also have a fast growth rate.
+Of the more than 500 species of oak trees, several make good shade trees and also have a fast growth rate.
 Nuttall oak, for instance, adds up to 2 feet of height each year.
 Characterized by its reddish-brown acorns, this deciduous tree provides bursts of fall color with red-orange leaves.

-Other fast-growing oak trees that provide the best shade include:
+Other fast-growing shade trees in the oak family that provide the best shade include:

 • Pin oak